 How can I check the authenticity of the Card Wallet?

-All informations about the security features of the Card Wallet can be found at: https://www.cardwallet.com/start/
+All informations about the security features of the Card Wallet can be found at: How-To

 Which payment methods are available?

 We accept payments via Bitcoin, eps, giropay and credit card.
-You can find an overview as well as further explanations on our page for payment methods.
+You can find an overview as well as further explanations on our page in the payment methods section.